tonkolviktor/adbullion/README.md

 The following technologies / frameworks were used:

-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript
+- JavaScript
- AngularJS
+ - AngularJS
- JQuery
+ - JQuery
- NodeJS
+ - NodeJS (http, mysql, buffet)
-  http
-  mysql
-  buffet
- karma
+ - karma
- protactor
+ - protactor
- jasmine
+ - jasmine
- bower
+ - bower
- npm
+ - npm
-git
+- git
-SQL
+- SQL

 The application consists of two main parts: client side (/app directory) and server side (/app-server directory) The client side was written in AngularJS.
 The business logic can be found in /app/order/order.js and order-directives.js